 Tia Bodington grew up in Marin County, California, taking her first steps on the trails of Mt.
 Tamalpais.
 She earned a language degree at UC Berkeley and worked as a translator, then became head of the print production department at a pharmaceuticals ad agency in San Francisco, followed by raising two daughters and volunteering in the community.

 In 2007, Tia took over as Managing Editor of UltraRunning magazine, completing a seven-year stint there before leaving to finish a Masters degree in Business (MBA).
 She has served on the Western States 100 Board of Trustees since 2012.

 Tia moved to Southern Oregon once both of her amazing daughters were off to college.
-She finished the Marathon des Sables in 2010, learned to scuba dive in 2011, raced Ironman Canada in 2012, and ran the grueling TransAlpine Run, an 8-day stage race through Germany, Austria, Switzerland and Italy in 2013.
+She finished the Marathon des Sables in 2010, raced Ironman Canada in 2012, and ran the grueling TransAlpine Run, an 8-day stage race through Germany, Austria, Switzerland and Italy in 2013.
 Tia completed her advanced scuba certification in 2015, and was the oldest female finisher at the UTMB’s CCC100K in 2016.

 You can contact Tia at: Miwok100K@gmail.com